 2006 – The Beginning

 Indie Shaman began as a discussion board /shamanic forum in 2006.
 When it moved to its own hosted website, forum members suggested they could help with the cost of running the site through paid membership.
 Indie Shaman as we now know it was formed.
-The shop was started shortly after with the aim of financially supporting the free services Indie Shaman offered.
+The shop (closed in 2019) was started shortly after with the aim of financially supporting the free services Indie Shaman offered.

 2008 and the Good Causes Fund